TorchLean: Formalizing Neural Networks in Lean: Methodology

-\textbf{Verification is a statement about semantics:} \texttt{NN.Verification} expresses goals as Lean theorems about the denotation of a compiled graph $\llbracket G \rrbracket$—e.g., robustness margins, invariance/safety constraints, decrease of Lyapunov functions, or PINN residual bounds.
-The verifier is \emph{not} the claim: it is a mechanism for producing intermediate bounds, relaxations, or constraints which are then checked and used to discharge a semantic property of $\llbracket G \rrbracket$.
-All enclosure theorems are stated against a \emph{specified} execution semantics (by default \texttt{IEEE32Exec}); relating results to hardware \texttt{Float32} is an explicit refinement/validation assumption at the deployment boundary.
+\textbf{Verification is a statement about semantics.} The verification layer expresses goals as Lean theorems about the denotation of a compiled graph $\llbracket G \rrbracket$: robustness margins, output bounds, invariance and safety constraints, Lyapunov or barrier inequalities, PINN residual bounds, ODE corridor conditions, spline certificate obligations, and dataset-backed certified-accuracy claims.
+The verifier is not the claim.
+It is a mechanism for producing intermediate bounds, relaxations, witnesses, or constraints which are then checked and used to discharge a semantic property of $\llbracket G \rrbracket$.
+All enclosure theorems are stated against a specified execution semantics; relating results to hardware \texttt{Float32} or CUDA execution is an explicit refinement or validation assumption at the deployment boundary.

-\textbf{Native bound propagation over the shared IR.} Because our computation-graph IR is op-tagged and typed, bound propagation operates on the same object used by execution, eliminating any separate ``export semantics'' to trust.
-Formally, bounds live in an \emph{abstract domain} $\mathcal{D}$ (e.g., interval boxes or affine forms) layered over a chosen scalar semantics for evaluation (e.g., $\mathbb{R}$, a rounded-$\mathbb{R}$ model, or \texttt{IEEE32Exec}); each abstract element has a concretization to a set of concrete values, and soundness means that every concrete execution trace consistent with the input region remains inside the propagated abstract region.
+\textbf{Native bound propagation over the shared IR.} Because the computation-graph IR is operator-tagged and typed, bound propagation operates on the same object used by execution, eliminating any separate export semantics to trust.
+Formally, bounds live in an abstract domain $\mathcal{D}$ with a concretization map $\gamma$ to sets of concrete values.
+A local abstract transformer $\widehat{\tau}$ for an operator $\tau$ is sound when

-We include a sound core of interval bound propagation (IBP) \cite{gowal2018ibp}, which propagates node-wise enclosures $[l_i,u_i]$ forward through the graph using per-operator transfer rules stated against the same operator denotations that define $\llbracket G \rrbracket$.
-The main structural preconditions are explicit (topological order, supported operator subset, and well-typedness/shape invariants).
-Building on this, we provide an \emph{end-to-end} graph theorem for IBP in certificate checking form: under local semantic consistency and local box-consistency obligations at each node, the resulting per-node boxes enclose the corresponding semantic values of $\llbracket G \rrbracket$ whenever both are defined (Appendix~\ref{app:verification}).
-This reduces global correctness to a stable set of locally checkable obligations.
-We prove that locally consistent IBP certificates enclose the corresponding graph value semantics (Theorem~\ref{thm:ibp-cert-sound}), and that our concrete implementation \ttbr{runIBP?} satisfies these local conditions and thus encloses the total evaluator \ttbr{evalGraphRec} (Theorem~\ref{thm:runibp-end-to-end}).
+Soundness for a full graph follows by induction over the same topological node order that defines $\llbracket G \rrbracket$.